• Skip to primary navigation

 Equipment Needed

-How to Make the Treats
+How to Make Frozen Berry Dog Treats

-2. Mix the yogurt with water.
+2. Mix the yogurt with water in a small bowl.

 3. Chop the strawberries into small pieces.